The ultimate list of the best cenotes in Tulum. Imagine yourself swimming in the breathtaking caves. Extra: Best hotels to visit the cenotes Tulum!

-A visit to any cenote Mexico offers is worthwhile, but the cenotes Tulum boasts are among the most beautiful in the area.
+A visit to any cenote in Mexico offers is worthwhile, but the cenotes in Tulum are among the most beautiful in the area.

-Here, you can immerse yourself in the dark blue, cool water and gaze up at the lush green jungle foliage clinging to the cave walls and dangling from the ceiling.
+Here, you can immerse yourself in the cool, dark blue water and gaze up at the lush green jungle foliage clinging to the cave walls and dangling from the ceiling.

-To help you decide which of the Cenotes near Tulum are right for you, we’ve put together this list of the best cenotes in Tulum.
+To help you decide which of the Cenotes Tulum is right for you, we’ve put together this list of the best cenotes in Tulum.